 Failed Mount which can occur when using Azure Disk volumes with Kubernetes.

-This post zooms in on errors that can happen when either a network partition or underlying hardware failure for a network interface card happens.
+This post zooms in on errors that can happen when a node in your cluster fails.
 In this case, the Kubernetes master can no longer assert the health of the node and the pod will be re-scheduled to another node which can result in

 Failed Attach Volume and

 We tested how k8s deals with an Azure node going away so we can learn how to avoid downtime that can occur when we have a kernel panic or other disaster (such as a power cut).
 These errors are hard to simulate so we used the Azure console to delete the node and watched what happened.
 In this special case of node failure, K8s responds properly because Azure does a force detach because we are in effect giving it warning that the node is no longer is use.
 However, that is not a real world scenario since most often, Azure doesn’t get such a warning and doesn’t force detach a block device..